khulnasoft/tracker/docs/docs/events/custom/overview.md

 ```

 !!!
 Tip
-    Tracee also uses the custom events to add a few events, if you pass your own directory
+    Tracker also uses the custom events to add a few events, if you pass your own directory
     for `signatures-dir` you will not load the tracee [signatures](../builtin/signatures/index.md),
     to avoid such problems, you can either place your own events under the same directory of the tracee custom events,
     or pass multiple directories for example: